Ukrainian flag raised in retaken city after Russian retreat

 In other areas, Russia continued its attacks, causing more casualties in a war that has dragged on for nearly seven months.

-Russian shelling of seven Ukrainian regions over the past 24 hours killed at least seven civilians and wounded 22, Ukraine’s presidential office reported Wednesday morning.

-Two people were killed and three wounded after Russia attacked Mykolaiv with S-300 missiles overnight, said regional governor Vitaliy Kim.
-Settlements near the front line in Mykolaiv region remain under fire.
+Two people were killed and three wounded after Russia attacked Mykolaiv with S-300 missiles overnight, regional governor Vitaliy Kim said.

-The Nikopol area, across a river from the shut down Zaporizhzhia Nuclear Power Plant, was shelled three times during the night, with no injuries were immediately reported, regional governor Valentyn Reznichenko said.
+The Nikopol area, across a river from the shutdown Zaporizhzhia Nuclear Power Plant, was shelled three times during the night, with no injuries immediately reported, regional governor Valentyn Reznichenko said.

 Fighting also raged in the eastern Donetsk region, where shelling killed five civilians and wounded 16.
 Together, Luhansk and Donetsk make up the Donbas, an industrial area that Moscow set out to capture following an unsuccessful attempt to invade Kyiv.

 Russian troops are targeting critical infrastructure.
-Eight cruise missiles aimed at the water supply system hit Kryvyi Rih, a city 150 kms (93 miles) southwest of Dnipro.
-Deputy Head of President’s office Kyrylo Tymoshenko reported on his Telegram channel.
+Eight cruise missiles aimed at water equipment — possibly a dam on the Inhulets River or a reservoir — hit Zelenskyy's hometown of Kryvyi Rih, a city 150 kms (93 miles) southwest of Dnipro, the deputy head of the president’s office, Kyrylo Tymoshenko, reported on his Telegram channel.
+Zelenskyy said the strikes appeared to be an attempt to flood the city.
+Video posted online showed elevated water levels on the Inhulets and flooded city streets, and evacuations of residents were suggested.

-U.S. President Joe Biden observed Wednesday that Ukrainian forces have made “significant progress” in recent days but said, “I think it’s going to be a long haul.”
+U.S. President Joe Biden observed Wednesday that Ukrainian forces have made “significant progress” in recent days but added, “I think it’s going to be a long haul.”

 While criticism of the invasion seems to be increasing in Russia, German Chancellor Olaf Scholz said after a phone call with Russian President Vladimir Putin, “Unfortunately, I cannot tell you that the realization has grown over there by now that this was a mistake to start this war.”